StrawberryBe/analytics.de-DE/help/implement/js-implementation/c-variables/page-variables.md

  </tbody>
 </table>

-Die Variable *`pageType`* wird die fehlerhafte URL gespeichert, wenn eine Seite mit dem Fehler 404 angezeigt wird.
-Dies ermöglicht es Ihnen, unterbrochene Links und Pfade schnell aufzufinden, die auf der benutzerspezifischen Seite nicht mehr gültig sind.
-Richten Sie die *`pageType`* Variable auf der Fehlerseite genau wie unten dargestellt ein.
+The *`pageType`* variable captures the errant URL when a 404 Error page is displayed, which allows you to quickly find broken links and paths that are no longer valid on the custom site.
+Richten Sie die Variable *`pageType`* auf der Fehlerseite genau wie unten dargestellt ein.

 Verwenden Sie auf 404-Fehlerseiten nicht die Variable „pageName“.
 Die Variable *`pageType`* wird nur für die 404-Fehlerseite verwendet.